Indian Hills High School (New Jersey): Athletics

 The girls' soccer team won the all-groups state championship in 1980 and 1981 (defeating Steinert High School in the tournament final in both years), won the Group III/IV combined state title in 1984 (vs. Ewing High School), the Group III title in 1989 (vs. Holy Cross Academy), and the Group II title in 2002 (as co-champion with Delaware Valley Regional High School) and 2003 (vs. Cinnaminson High School).
 The program's six state titles are tied for eighth-most in the state.
 The 1981 team finished the season with a record of 18-5 after winning the program's second straight all-groups title with a 3-1 win in the championship game against a Steinert (Hamilton East) team that came into the finals at 22-0.
 The 1984 soccer team finished the season with a 23-2 record after defeating Ewing High School by a score of 3-0 in the Division A (since reclassified as Group III/IV) championship game.
-The 2003 girls soccer team won the North I Group II tournament, defeating River Dell Regional High School 1-0 in the final.
+The 2003 girls soccer team won the North I Group II tournament, defeating River Dell High School 1-0 in the final.

 The ice hockey team won the Handchen Cup in 1993.

 In 2005, the girls' tennis team took the North I, Group II championship, beating Tenafly High School 3½-1½.

 The baseball team took the North I, Group II state sectional title in 2007 with a 5-0 win over Westwood Regional High School.

 The 2009-10 winter track team won the League, North I Group II sectional Championship, and Group II state championship.

 The 2010 spring track team won the League, County Group B, and North I Group II sectional championship making them triple crown winners two years in a row.